Kiwari-Labs/besu-blueprint/loyalty-program/docs/expirable-token-contract.md

 ## Abstract

 This standard introduces an extension for `ERC20` tokens, which facilitates the implementation of an expiration mechanism.
 Through this extension, tokens are designated a predetermined validity period, after which they become invalid and can no longer be transferred or used.
-This functionality proves beneficial in scenarios such as time-limited bond, loyalty reward , or game token necessitating automatic invalidation after a specific duration.
+This functionality proves beneficial in scenarios such as time-limited bond, loyalty reward, or game token necessitating automatic invalidation after a specific duration.
 The extension is meticulously crafted to seamlessly align with the existing `ERC20` standard, ensuring smooth integration with prevailing token contracts, while concurrently introducing the capability to govern and enforce token expiration at the contract level.

 ## Motivation